dotnet/docs/docs/core/deploying/deploying-with-vs.md

       1. Right-click on the project (not the solution) in **Solution Explorer**, and select **Publish**.

       1. In the **Publish** tab, select **Publish**.
-Visual Studio will write the files that comprise your application to the local file system.
+Visual Studio writes the files that comprise your application to the local file system.

       1. The **Publish** tab now shows a single profile, **FolderProfile**.
-The profile's configuration settings are shown in the Summary section of the tab.
+The profile's configuration settings are shown in the **Summary** section of the tab.

-   The resulting files are placed in a directory named `PublishOutput` that is in a subdirectory of your project's `.\bin\release` subdirectory.
+   The resulting files are placed in a directory named `PublishOutput` that is in a subdirectory of your project's *.\bin\release* subdirectory.

 Along with your application's files, the publishing process emits a program database (.pdb) file that contains debugging information about your app.
 The file is useful primarily for debugging exceptions.
 You can choose not to package it with your application's files.
 You should, however, save it in the event that you want to debug the Release build of your app.

 Deploy the complete set of application files in any way you like.
 For example, you can package them in a Zip file, use a simple `copy` command, or deploy them with any installation package of your choice.
 Once installed, users can then execute your application by using the `dotnet` command and providing the application filename, such as `dotnet fdd.dll`.